-Oklahoma Trucking Accident Lawyers
+Oklahoma City Trucking Accident Lawyers

 Every motor vehicle accident has the potential to take a devastating toll physically, emotionally, and financially.
 Accidents uproot the lives of not only the victims involved but also their families.
 You are now faced with the reality of paying for stacks of medical bills, lost wages, and life-changing injuries that leave the victims forever changed.
 Trucking accidents can be especially costly not only in dollars but also the loss of independence, ability to work, and in severe cases, lives.
 The severity of a motor vehicle accident can be multiplied when a truck or 18-wheeler is involved due to the size and weight of these vehicles.
 If you or someone you know has been hurt in an accident with an 18-wheeler, it’s important to know that you don’t have to face this difficult time alone.
-You have rights, and the Oklahoma trucking accident lawyers are here to help you fight for the financial compensation you need.
+You have rights, and the Oklahoma City trucking accident lawyers are here to help you fight for the financial compensation you need.

 According to the National Highway Traffic and Safety Commission (NHTSC), a person dies in a car accident every 13 minutes.
 Losing a loved one in a truck accident is devastating, and while you can’t bring a loved one back, you can take action to hold the negligent party responsible and recover financial compensation to help pay for medical bills and other expenses related to the accident.
-At the Abel Law Firm, the Oklahoma trucking accident lawyers are here to help you take legal action against truck drivers and trucking companies for their irresponsible actions.
+At the Abel Law Firm, our Oklahoma City injury lawyers are here to help you take legal action against truck drivers and trucking companies for their irresponsible actions.
 Contact us today at [phone number] and schedule a free consultation to discuss your legal options.

 Why You Need a Trucking Accident Lawyer?

 Many truck accident victims aren’t sure why they need a personal injury lawyer to help them recover damages.
 While it’s true that you can work directly with the trucking company’s insurance company, it’s important to understand that they are not on your side and do not have your best interest in mind.
 Insurance companies are for-profit companies and want to pay as little money as possible following an accident.
-On the other hand, the Oklahoma trucking accident lawyers of the Abel Law Firm have your best interest in mind and will fight for you to make sure you recover the financial compensation you need.
+On the other hand, the Oklahoma City trucking accident lawyers of the Abel Law Firm have your best interest in mind and will fight for you to make sure you recover the financial compensation you need.

 Why Choose Us?

 The aftermath of a trucking accident can be a whirlwind.
 With seeking medical treatment, dealing with insurance companies, and figuring out how to piece your life back together, you need someone by your side every step of the way to get you the financial compensation you deserve.
-Our team of professional Oklahoma trucking accident lawyers have a combined 130 years of experience and offer proven legal advice to handle every step of your case and get you the financial results you deserve.
+Our team of professional OKC trucking accident lawyers have a combined 130 years of experience and offer proven legal advice to handle every step of your case and get you the financial results you deserve.
 We take the time to get to know our clients and won’t rest until you get the results you need, even if that means taking your case to court.
 Contact the Abel Law Firm today and take control of your future.

 Cases We Handle – Causes of Truck Accidents